Our family has taken on several ambitious adventures throughout our years of traveling.

 - Start as close to Public Garden/Boston Commons area as possible.
 You will walk a ton and don’t want to add steps at the beginning.

 - Visitor Center (Stop #1) in Boston Commons will be crowded since that is where everyone starts.
 I ran in for a map that I paid a few dollars for and then we got underway.
 You also have the option of taking an official tour that leaves from this location.
+If you enjoy having a Guide Book, I highly recommend you order this one prior to your trip to Boston.

 - Assuming you start out around 10, the Quincy Market is a great place to stop for lunch.
 It’s a food court plus some restaurants.
 Once you get across the river there aren’t as many food places along route.
 This area is also a good place to use bathroom.